Know exactly how much buying a property will cost so you can budget accurately and save more.

 - Government charges.
 These include the stamp duty upon registration, the fee you have to pay to get your mortgage registered and any applicable transfer fee.

 - Lender fees.
 When you apply for a loan, most lenders require you to pay an application fee and this varies from lender to lender, as well as from loan to loan.
 Banks can also charge legal fees for services rendered by their legal department in preparing relevant documentation.
-If you plan to borrow more than 80 percent of the property’s value, you’ll also have to pay for lenders’ mortgage insurance which can add thousands to your total cost.
+If you plan to borrow more than 80 percent of the property’s value, you’ll also have to pay for lenders mortgage insurance (LMI) which can add thousands to your total cost.

 - Other costs.
 Even before you buy the home expect to pay for building inspections and pest inspections.
 Moving into your home also comes with moving expenses and you also have to pay for utility connections before you move in.
 Insuring your new home as well as its contents calls for additional expenses.
 In addition, you might have to hire a solicitor to help you through the process.